prakashgithubnew/CoreJava/SpringBoot/readme.md

                              instead of using multiple.

 **@ComponentScan**
         Spring Boot application scans all the beans and package declarations when the application initializes.
-        You need to add the
-        Annotation for your class file to scan your components added to your project.
+        You need to add the annotation for your class file to scan your components added to your project.

 **@Component**
         To mark any bean as spring managed bean

 **What is the difference between @RestController and @Controller in Spring Boot?**

-* @Controller is used to mark classes as Spring MVC Controller where as @RestController annotation is a special controller used in
-  RESTful Web services, and it’s the combination of @Controller and @ResponseBody annotation.
+* @Controller is used to mark classes as Spring MVC Controller where as @RestController annotation is a special controller used in RESTful Web services, and it’s the combination of @Controller and
+    @ResponseBody annotation.

 * In @Controller, we need to use @ResponseBody on every handler method and In @RestController, we don’t need to use @ResponseBody on every handler method.
-* in MAE we have used @RestController and have also given @GetMapping , @ResponseStatus
+  In MAE we have used @RestController and have also given @GetMapping , @ResponseStatus

 **What is an IOC container?**

-Spring IoC Container is the core of Spring Framework.It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
+Spring IoC Container is the core of Spring Framework.
+It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
 The Container uses Dependency Injection(DI) to manage the components that make up the application.
 It gets the information about the objects from a configuration file(XML) or Java Code or Java Annotations and Java POJO class.
 These objects are